DykemaBill/Web_FlaskExample/README.md

-# Web_FlaskExample
+# Web Flask Example
-Basic bare bones starting example of website using Flask
+Python example of basic bare bones website using Flask

+# Description

+- Simple Python core starting pieces for bringing-up a website using Flask